 There are two review processes, so be sure to evaluate both to see which process to pursue:

-- Complete the Special Circumstance Form for situations that require a financial review, like reduction of income due to divorce or death of a spouse or a parent, change in household size due to pregnancy, unusual medical expenses or a loss of income greater than 16 consecutive weeks.
+- Complete the Special Circumstance Form for situations that require a financial review such as, reduction of income due to change in household size due to pregnancy, unusual medical expenses or a loss of income greater than 16 consecutive weeks.
 Prior to starting your review, you will be asked to complete your FAFSA and the Verification Process.

 How do I submit my special circumstances for review?

-- Our office must have your Free Application for Federal Student Aid (FAFSA) on file for the academic year that you are wanting your special circumstances to be reviewed for.
-The student and/or parent must also utilize the Data Retrieval Tool (DRT) to import tax information into the student's FAFSA application before a special circumstance can be considered.
-Please note, the Office of Financial Assistance may require the student to complete the verification process before a decision is made.
+- Our office must have your Free Application for Federal Student Aid (FAFSA) on file for the academic year that you are wanting your special circumstances to be reviewed.
+You may be required to complete the verification process before a decision is made.

-- Submit the Special Circumstance Form (PDF).
-Additionally, please submit the required documentation indicated on the Special Circumstance Form under the section pertaining to your specific situation.
-Please note, additional information may be requested by our office.
+- Submit the Special Circumstance Form with the required documentation indicated under the section pertaining to your specific situation.
+Additional information may be requested by our office.

 Situations which will be considered for review may include (but are not limited to):